davemacrae/get_my5/README.md

 `TMP_DIR` - Path to your temp directory
 `WVD_PATH` - Path to your WVD file

+All the above config variables can be overridden by creating a `.env` file, a `settings.ini` file.
+This is recommended for `HMAC_SECRET` and `AES_KEY` to prevent Git warnings.

+In Linux it is also possible to override the values by specifying the value on the command line.

+See <https://pypi.org/project/python-decouple/> for full details.

 ## Retrieving Keys

 The `HMAC_SECRET` and `AES_KEY` keys can be retrieved by opening `./keys/retrieve-keys.html` in your browser.